MugenMicko/voron/V0/NozzleWiper/README.md

 Modify nozzlewiper.cfg "[servo wipeServo]" and set the correct pin that you attached the single wire for the servo to.
 For example, PA8 would be on the Neopixel, PC15 would be the E0-STOP.

 Now power on the printer.
-Once it has fully booted, you should see a list of new macros available all prefixed with "NOW".
+Once it has fully booted, you should see a list of new macros available all prefixed with "NW".

-Holding the nozzle wiper firmly in the hand by the extrusion mount, run the "NOW DEPLOY" macro.
+Holding the nozzle wiper firmly in the hand by the extrusion mount, run the "NW DEPLOY" macro.
 The arm should extend 90 degrees.
-Then run the "NOW RETRACT" macro and the arm should move to an almost straight position.
+Then run the "NW RETRACT" macro and the arm should move to an almost straight position.
 It will not be completely straight as this helps prevent the arm+bucket from hitting the printers side panel.

 Shutdown the printer.